mike-shields-dev/LateX_Uni_Assignment_Template/README.md

 ## Generating Document Word Count

-`texcount` is a tool that should be installed along with `Tex Live`.
+`texcount` is a tool that should be installed as part of the `Tex Live` installation.
 It is a command line tool that can be used to count the following aspects of a document:

 - words in text